semanticarts/gist/docs/Contributing.md

 Implementation
 -----

+### Pre-commit Hook

+- The `./tools` directory contains a pre-commit hook that you should copy into `./git/hooks`.
+This ensures that the serializer is run before each commit, converting files into a standard Turtle format in order to prevent noise in the diffs.
+As the comments in the file indicate, you should use the version of `rdf-toolkit.jar` in this directory, rather than another version that you may have on your local drive.

 ### Working Branch

 - The first step is to create a working branch from develop for your work: e.g., `feature/document_submission_guidelines` or `bugfix/fix_typo_in_Address_definition`.
 This branch will not be preserved after the work is merged into develop, so its name does not have to be particularly specific, accurate, or detailed.
 Some developers like to add the issue number to the new branch.